 Founded in 2002, the National Civic Art Society is a 501(c)(3) nonprofit organization headquartered in Washington, D.C. that educates and empowers civic leaders in the promotion of public art and architecture worthy of our great Republic.
-As Winston Churchill said, "We shape our buildings; thereafter our buildings shape us."
+We do this by advancing the classical tradition in architecture, urbanism, and their allied arts.
+Through our programs and initiatives we guide government agencies and officials; assist practitioners; and educate students and the general public in the preservation and creation of beautiful, dignified public buildings, monuments, and spaces.
+We are mindful of Winston Churchill’s assertion: “We shape our buildings; thereafter they shape us.”

 We achieve our mission by:

 via lectures, symposia, debates, exhibitions, and walking tours